Smithay/book/src/client/general/event_queues.md

 The simplest way to achieve that is with the [`EventQueue::dispatch()`](https://docs.rs/wayland-client/*/wayland_client/struct.EventQueue.html#method.dispatch) method.
-This method does 3 things:
+This method does three things:

 - Flush the outgoing buffer (when sending a request, it is not directly written to the socket but instead buffered, to improve performance)